happylynx/javascript-learning-sessions/3-strict-mode.md

 <details>
 <summary>Task</summary>

-Pick 3 described differences between strict mode and sloppy mode and use them to write expressions testing if the code is running in strict mode.
+Pick coupe of described differences between strict mode and sloppy mode.
+For each difference write an expression testing if code is running in strict mode.
 The expression should evaluate to `true` if and only if it is evaluated in strict mode.

 </details>